guildai/guildai/guild/tests/timerange.md

 #### Comparing after and last forms

-There's a subtle and somewhat surprising behavior between the `after ... ago` and `last ...` forms.
+There's an important difference between the `after ... ago` and `last ...` forms.

-The `after ... ago` form reaches back to the start of the specified unit and applies the range from there.
+The `after ... ago` form goes back to the start of the specified unit and starts the range *after* the specified interval ends.
 Here's an example using `5 minutes`:

     >>> apply("after 5 minutes ago", ref)
     ref:   2019-05-01 14:35:23
     start: 2019-05-01 14:31:00
     end:   None

-The `last ...` form reaches back the specified units without reaching the start of the unit.
+The `last ...` form simply goes back the specified units without.
 Here's the same example using `5 minutes`:

     >>> apply("last 5 minutes", ref)
     ref:   2019-05-01 14:35:23
     start: 2019-05-01 14:30:23
     end:   None

-Note the diffrences in ranges.
+Consider this distinction for larger intervals such as weeks, months, and years.
+Does "1 week ago" mean the start of the previous week through the end of the same week, or does it mean exactly 7 days (168 hours) ago?
+By English convention, "1 week ago" unambiguously means the former.
+In this light, the expression "after 1 week ago" means to start after the prior week ended, or, at the start of the current week.

-This is arguably a strange distinction within the minute interval.
+The distinction therefore can be summarized as:

-The distinction makes more sense in the context of larger intervals such as weeks, months, and years.
-Consider the range for the "last week".
-Does "last week" mean the start of the previous week through the end of the same week, or does it mean exactly 7 days (168 hours) ago?
-By English convention, "last week" unambiguously means the former.
+- `after ... ago` starts after the specified period has ended

-Guild resolves the issue of ambiguity by using the two different
+- `last N ...` starts precisely N units in the past

-forms: `last ...` and `N ... ago`.
-The `last` form always specifies an unambiguous interval relative to the current time and is therefore limited to units of minutes, hours, and days.
-The `last` form cannot be used with weeks, months, or years.
+To avoid the ambiguity of calculating weeks, months, and years in the past, the form `last N` cannot be used with those units:

     >>> apply("last 2 weeks", None)
     Traceback (most recent call last):